 Despite insufficiency on the legal framework, there are still initiatives on the ground, which are aimed at protecting consumers.
 The Namibia Consumer Lobby (NCL) was established in 1988 with its main goal of protecting the consumer from possible exploitative practices by firms, as well as producing better understanding between producers and consumers.
 The NCL has a good vision, but struggled to make a significant impact, mainly due to limited human resources and is little known in the country.
-The lobby is run by one part-time person and media coverage of consumer protection issues in the media is very limited.
+Further, media coverage of consumer protection issues is very limited and often absent.